 Parking Space: An area of appropriate dimensions of not less than 180 square feet, exclusive of access or maneuvering area, to be used exclusively as a temporary storage space for private motor vehicles.
 Truck loading and unloading space shall not be included in such area.
-When the application of a unit of measurement for parking spaces to a particular use of structure results in a fractional space, any fraction under one-half shall be disregarded and fractions of one-half or over shall be disregarded and fractions of one-half or over shall be counted as one space.
+When the application of a unit of measurement for parking spaces to a particular use of structure results in a fractional space, any fraction under one-half shall be disregarded and fractions of one-half or over shall be counted as one space.